Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 2004: Pumpe duse engine introduced (click here to see the differences between direct injection and pumpe duse), Passat now available with diesel engine in the US, Passat wagon now available as TDI (auto transmission only), side head curtain airbags standard, Auto transmission now 5 speed instead of 4 speed (the 5 speed is much more reliable), Jetta is slightly restyled (click here to see the differences), Monsoon premium stereo standard on GLS

-2006: ESP stability control standard in the US
+2006: ESP stability control standard on US Volkswagens

 Check your local laws for any tax benefit or exemptions for high mileage cars.
 All known tax credits and exemptions are listed at 1000q: TDI tax credit and exemptions.